ZX Spectrum cassette tapes database

 Spectrum Games

-fyi: Why haven't we used our z80 engine to interpret the bytes from the wave?
+FYI: Why haven't we used our z80 engine to interpret the bytes from the wave?
 We'll as we mentioned maybe we will use it, but the reason we've so far opted for direct method is for the ease of debugging as we have no emulation to step through we get a clearer view of what's going on rather than debugging emulation which is trying to emulate something else! - did that make sense who knows?!

 we need your help!